Succession to the Crown Act 2013: Gender

 Males born after 28 October 2011 no longer precede their elder sisters in the line of succession.
 There has not yet been a monarch's succession affected by the new rule.
 The first people in the line of succession to be affected by the changes on the date they came into force were the children of Lady Davina Lewis, her son Tāne (born 2012) and her daughter Senna (born 2010), who were reversed in the order of succession, becoming 29th and 28th in line respectively.
 The current first affected successor in line is Princess Charlotte of Wales, who would otherwise be preceded by Prince Louis of Wales.

 Princess Anne, however, would succeed after her younger brothers because she was born before the commencement of the Succession Act.
 As a result, her brothers, their children and grandchildren precede her in the line of succession.

 When the act came into force in May 2013, the Duchess of Cambridge was expecting her first child, and its provisions would have had significant effect had the child been a girl, with media commentary focusing on the potential for the birth to make history.
 In the event it was a boy (as it was, Prince George of Wales) the act would have no practical effect.
 However, it has since taken on significance for his younger siblings.
-Princess Charlotte of Wales was from her birth on 2 May 2015 fourth in line to the Throne, after Prince George and ahead of Prince Harry, just as she would have been had the act not been passed.
+Princess Charlotte of Wales was from her birth on 2 May 2015 fourth in line to the throne, after Prince George and ahead of Prince Harry, just as she would have been had the act not been passed.
 However, due to the provisions of the act, she has retained her place in the succession ahead of her younger brother Prince Louis of Wales, who was born on 23 April 2018.

 Marriage to Roman Catholics

 Marrying a Roman Catholic no longer disqualifies a person from succeeding to the Crown.
-The explanation published when the bill was introduced mentioned that those who had lost their places in the line of succession by marrying a Roman Catholic would regain their places, but that those "with a realistic prospect of succeeding to the Throne" would not be affected.
-The first person in the new line of succession to be affected by this change when it came into effect was George Windsor, Earl of St Andrews, who had married a Roman Catholic in 1988 and was restored to the line of succession in 34th place, after his father Prince Edward, Duke of Kent.
-The provision of the Act of Settlement prohibiting the monarch himself being a Roman Catholic continues.
+The explanation published when the bill was introduced mentioned that those who had lost their places in the line of succession by marrying a Roman Catholic would regain their places, but that no one "with a realistic prospect of succeeding to the Throne" would be affected.
+The highest-ranked person to be affected by this change was George Windsor, Earl of St Andrews, who had married a Roman Catholic in 1988 and was restored to the line of succession in 34th place, after his father Prince Edward, Duke of Kent.
+The provision of the Act of Settlement prohibiting the monarch themself being a Roman Catholic continues.